-Prior to this, I was fortunate to be working with Prof. Ramakrishna Kakarala at Nanyang Technological University on High Dynamic Range Imaging algorithms which formed a part of the image processing pipeline aimed at smartphone cameras.
+Before pursuing my doctoral research, I had the privilege of working with Prof. Ramakrishna Kakarala at Nanyang Technological University on High Dynamic Range (HDR) Imaging algorithms.
+This work formed a part of the image processing pipeline aimed at smartphone cameras.
 Our research was recognized with the Best Student Paper award at the 2012 SPIE conference in Burlingame, California.
-I completed my master's degree at DCUs School of Electronic Engineering and Computing in 2014, advised by Prof. Noel O'Connor and Prof. Alan Smeaton.
-I focused on reducing false alarms in surveillance camera networks.
-The result of this work, a portion of our research was licensed to Netwatch Systems.
+I completed my Masterâs degree at the School of Electronic Engineering and Computing at Dublin City University in 2014, under the guidance of Prof. Noel O'Connor and Prof. Alan Smeaton.
+My focus during this time was on reducing false alarms in surveillance camera networks, with a portion of this research being licensed to Netwatch Systems and the team received Invent award for the project.

 Outside work, I enjoy painting, traveling, cooking and baking, composting, planting tree saplings, and music.